 Applications of Industrial-Organizational Psychology Research

-Many of these psychologists primarily focus on creating and maintaining harmony and productivity in the workplace, but some are able to apply their knowledge to improve a company’s marketing tactics.
+Many of these psychologists primarily focus on creating and maintaining harmony and productivity in the workplace.
+Some can apply their knowledge to improve a company’s marketing tactics.
 For example, they may conduct research into a given company’s customers to evaluate customer needs and customer satisfaction.
 From there, they can help companies revise their marketing strategies to be more effective.
 Because industrial-organizational psychologists have a nuanced understanding of human behavior, they are well equipped to be able to predict how customers will respond to a new marketing strategy.

-Some people in the field are asked to apply their knowledge to specific procedures.
-For instance, a company’s hiring practices are vital to its success, but there are a wide range of laws that apply to the process.
-If a company is looking to change its hiring procedures, it may ask an industrial-occupational psychologist to both review the new procedure for effectiveness and ensure that the process won’t violate any existing hiring laws.
+Some industrial psychology professionals are asked to apply their knowledge to specific procedures.
+For instance, a company’s hiring practices are vital to its success, but there is a wide range of laws that apply to the process.
+If a company is looking to change its hiring procedures, it may ask an industrial-occupational psychologist to review the new procedure for effectiveness and ensure that the process won’t violate any existing hiring laws.

 Depending on the population that an industrial-organizational psychologist works with, both the research and its application may be very specific.
 For example, astronauts who work at NASA have to face psychological challenges that the vast majority of people do not.
 When in outer space, they are in very close quarters, and they have to deal with the psychological impact of being very far from home.
 Being in a drastically different environment — like one with very little gravity — can also cause psychological issues.
 These issues can be personally damaging, but they also can compromise the safety of everyone involved in the mission.